komed3/nano-profiler/README.md

 It provides a single `NanoProfiler` class with utilities to measure execution time (and optionally memory) for synchronous and asynchronous code blocks.
 The library works in Node.js and browser environments.

+The profiler is designed to produce as little overhead as possible, making it suitable for profiling high-frequency code paths.
+It supports manual start/end profiling as well as automatic profiling of functions and code blocks.

 ## Installation

 Install from npm: